rosingh25/ShopHere/README.md

   5. customer can buy items or view his orders.
   6. Functionality of searching and filter items is provided in application also.
   7. Pagination is also added to have a better interaction with UI (Max 4 items per page).
-Note: There can be >1 admins registered and each admin will have control on his own products and can't modify any other Admin's added items.
+Note: There can be >1 admins registered and each admin will have control on his own products and can't modify any other Admin's added items.<br/>

 ShopHere Web Application to allow Customers to shop + Manage data as Admin
   1. Any Issues found : please mail to chambiyalrohit344@gmail.com.